lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/12-dashboard-setup.md

 ---

 ## 3. Create Keycloak Users
-Now I create 3x users.
-One as admin, the other for the settings and the last one as viewer only.
+We will now create three users: one for admin access, one for settings management, and one with viewer-only access.
-> When using `Child Groups` you will have to go to that group itself to assign users to it.
-It's not possible in the **User edit** page to assing that user to a child group, there you can only select the Main Groups.
+> ⚠️ When using **child groups**, you must assign users directly from the child group page in Keycloak.
+It is not possible to assign a user to a child group from the user edit screen — there you can only select top-level groups.

 | User      | User Group                |   Roles (auto from group)  |
 | :---      | :---                      | :---        |